vlrjarsenev-ux/Seren-app/privacy.md

 ## 1. Who We Are

-**Wellbeing App** is a mobile application for daily self-care and wellness with a daily "I'm okay" button, gratitude journal, and optional buddy reminders.
+**Seren App** is a mobile application for daily self-care and wellness with a daily "I'm okay" button, gratitude journal, and optional buddy reminders.

-Data controller: **Wellbeing App**.
+Data controller: **Seren App**.

 For questions regarding the processing of personal data, contact: **vlrjarsenev@gmail.com**.